Email the Class

 Readings for Week 6: Shellfish and the Ecology of Scale

-Tuesday, May 5Today we will use the lens of shellfish to consider the ecology and economy of Puget Sound.
+Thursday, May 7Today, unfortunately, I won't be able to come to class, but you will use the lens of shellfish to consider the ecology and economy of Puget Sound.